bytecodealliance/wasmtime/README.rst

 Cretonne is a low-level retargetable code generator.
 It translates a target-independent intermediate language into executable machine code.

+*This is a work in progress that is not yet functional.*

 .. image:: https://readthedocs.org/projects/cretonne/badge/?version=latest
     :target: https://cretonne.readthedocs.io/en/latest/?badge=latest
     :alt: Documentation Status